User's Guide: Alert Management

 3.0 Configure the Expiring Keys Alerts for SIEM Tools

-This section describes how to configure sending alerts for expiring keys in Fortanix DSM to external logging systems such as Splunk and Syslog for better monitoring and log management.
+This section describes how to configure Fortanix DSM to send alerts for expiring keys to external logging systems such as Splunk and Syslog, enabling better monitoring and log management.

 3.1 Configuring Expiring Keys Alert for Splunk

-Perform the following steps to send Fortanix DSM expiring key alerts to Splunk:
+Perform the following steps to send expiring key alerts from Fortanix DSM to Splunk:

-1. Click the CONFIGURE button corresponding to Splunk to allow Fortanix alerts to be sent to your Splunk environment for centralized monitoring.
+1. Click CONFIGURE next to Splunk to enable Fortanix DSM alerts to be sent to your Splunk environment for centralized monitoring.

-2. On the Splunk Alert Management Integration page, fill in the following information to connect to your Splunk server:
+2. On the Splunk Alert Management Integration page, provide the following details to connect to your Splunk server:

 • Host: Enter the hostname or IP address of the Splunk server.